Minivera/go-lander/README.md

 ```

 Then, copy the official Go JavaScript glue file to your current directory, this is needed to bridge the gap between
-GO-lander and the JavaScript DOM environment.
+Lander and the JavaScript DOM environment.

 ```bash
 cp "$(go env GOROOT)/misc/wasm/wasm_exec.js" .